awsdocs/amazon-connect-admin-guide/doc_source/associate-phone-number.md

 # Associate a Phone Number with a Contact Flow<a name="associate-phone-number"></a>

-You can attach contact flows to phone numbers\.
-You cannot assign a contact flow to a phone number until the contact flow is published\.
+After you publish a contact flow, you can associate a phone number with it\.

 **To associate a phone number with a contact flow**